Miami-Dade police officer placed on administrative duty after Dolphins star Tyreek Hill detained before game - KESQ

 Hill won’t soon forget the start of the 2024-25 season.
 After being detained, his day ended with a comeback win against the Jacksonville Jaguars that featured a “handcuffs” celebration after scoring a key touchdown.

-The “Cheetah” said after the game that he was still confused by his pregame encounter with police.
+The “Cheetah” said after the game he was still confused by his pregame encounter with police.

 “I wasn’t disrespectful because my mom didn’t raise me that way, didn’t cuss, didn’t do none of that.
 Like I said, I’m still trying to figure it out,” Hill said at his postgame press conference.